Bright high-end apartment located in the Ternes district of Paris

 Potential rent: €3,000/month

-Analysis: net yield 2%, liquid market → sale often preferable to finance the move and limit remote management.
+Analysis: 2% net yield, liquid market → selling is often preferable to finance the move and limit remote rental management.

 Summary